-- “Listen to your body” means decrease the amount and intensity of training if discomfort or pain develops.
+- “Listen to your body” means to decrease the amount and intensity of training if out of the typical discomfort or pain from fitness training develops.

 - Proper training will not only decrease the risk of injury but also the risk of “burn-out”

-- Did you know that there is an estimated 1.6 million injuries associated with basketball each year?
+- An estimated 1.6 million injuries are associated with basketball each year.